-Broil on high, in the top third of oven, for 6-8 minutes, stirring half way through, or until it's popping and getting tanned and crispy.
-This could take longer depending on the strength of your broiler.
+Broil on high, in the top third of oven, for 8-10 minutes, stirring half way through, or until it's popping and getting tanned and crispy.
+This could take less or more time depending on the strength of your broiler.
 Keep a very close eye on it as you broil, especially the second half.
 It can start to burn quickly once it starts browning.
 Quinoa should be dried out completely and crispy.
 Turn the broiler down to low to finish it off if necessary and just to be sure, you can turn off your oven when it's done and let the quinoa cool in the oven.

 Make some extra to toss on salads or roasted vegetables, in soups etc. It adds an amazing crunch to anything and everything...even popcorn or ice cream!